bug400/pyilper/INSTALL.md

 Windows requires the installation of the FTDI USB serial driver first.
 See the [FTDI website](http://www.ftdichip.com/Drivers/VCP.htm) for details.

-More recent Mac OS versions already provide a USB serial driver for the PIL-Box.
+More recent mac OS versions already provide a USB serial driver for the PIL-Box.
 By experience you get better results if you use the original FTDI driver.
 See the installation instructions for that driver how to install and how to disable the Apple driver.